-Lew Trenchard School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the Trust online safety policy and the acceptable user policy for staff.
+Lew Trenchard C of E School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Lew Trenchard C of E School online safety policy and the acceptable user policy for staff.